nipy/nipyco/about/publications/hbm2010-nipype-abstract.rst

 Internally, each algorithm in the external package is wrapped in a Python class with each algorithm parameter mapped to a class attribute.
 Researchers can get or set the parameter attributes and call a run method to execute the algorithm with the supplied parameters.
+(See Fig. 1 for an overview of the component architecture)

 The pipeline component provides the framework for connecting interface nodes to form a complete analysis workflow.
-The workflow is represented in a directed acyclic graph (DAG), enabling efficient use of existing scheduling algorithms and ensuring operational consistency (see Fig. 1 for an example workflow).
+The workflow is represented in a directed acyclic graph (DAG), enabling efficient use of existing scheduling algorithms and ensuring operational consistency (see Fig. 2 for an example workflow).

-execution of each node is
-validated before inputs are passed to the next stage.
 Provenance information is stored during each stage of the pipeline, including information about the working environment, the parameter values passed to the algorithms and the input data files including an md5 hash of the image data.
 This provenance information is checked on re-execution of the pipeline to determine which stages of the pipeline need to be executed or can safely be skipped.

-The pipeline allows one to easily compare algorithms [expand on this]

 Architecture, basic pipeline model